dbalsom/LittleBlue/README.md

-# LittleBlue
+# XTCE-Blue

-An SDL3 interface to [reenigne's](https://reenigne.org) XTCE 8088 emulator.
+XTCE-Blue is a fork of [reenigne's XTCE 8088 emulator](https://github.com/reenigne/reenigne/tree/master/8088/xtce) providing video emulation, an SDL3 interface and an ImGui-based debugger.

-## XTCE
+## About XTCE

 XTCE is a cycle-interruptable, microcode-based 8088 emulation core.
 It was developed by the brilliant demo-coder reenigne, one of the programmers behind such amazing demos as [8088 MPH](https://www.youtube.com/watch?v=yHXx3orN35Y) and [Area 5150](https://www.youtube.com/watch?v=fWDxdoRTZPc).
+He designed it to simulate the operation of his IBM 5160 in a cycle-exact manner, down to each DRAM refresh cycle.

+As an author of another cycle-accurate PC emulator, [MartyPC](https://github.com/dbalsom/martypc), I have admired the audacity to execute the 8088's microcode directly, especially since reenigne was the [first person to decode it](https://www.reenigne.org/blog/8086-microcode-disassembled/).

-Unfortunately, the massive technical accomplishment that XTCE represents has been somewhat overlooked considering that XTCE lacks such amenities as a display, keyboard, floppy disk controller, etc.
+Unfortunately, the massive technical accomplishment that XTCE represents has been somewhat overlooked considering that XTCE lacks such amenities as a display, floppy disk controller, or even a keyboard.
+This limits its reach to the most hardcore of retro programmers looking for a powerful research tool.

-reenigne simply hasn't had the time to build XTCE out into a full-featured emulator.

-I wanted to change that.

-LittleBlue is the fusion of device implementations from MartyPC and reenigne's XTCE CPU core, adding a front-end utilizing SDL3 for rendering and Dear Imgui for a debugging interface.
+With reenigne's blessing I aimed to take XTCE and make a fully fleshed out demonstration emulator out of it - and so XTCE-Blue was born.

+XTCE-Blue integrates several device implementations ported from [MartyPC](https://github.com/dbalsom/martypc), including its precise, overscan-aware CGA emulation.

 ![screenshot_01](/images/screenshot_01.png)

+## Goals
+ - Create a clean, well-commented C++ reference emulator for cycle-accurate emulation of the IBM PC/XT.
+ - Demonstrate a modern debugging GUI with ImGui for a PC emulator
+ - Run 8088 MPH and Area 5150!

+## Non-Goals

+ - Be a long-term project
+   - I don't intend to give up development of my flagship emulator, [MartyPC](https://github.com/dbalsom/martypc).
+     MartyPC has over three years of blood sweat and tears poured into it, and I will continue to improve it into the future.
+   - Once XTCE-Blue has proven accurate enough to run the ultimate gauntlet of Area 5150, development on it will likely stop.
+     - You are encouraged to submit PRs to improve the emulator's accuracy, but issues lacking a PR will unlikely be addressed.
+     - You are strongly encouraged to fork the entire project to make the emulator of your dreams!

 ## Debugger Features

- - CPU Status with registers, instruction queue contents
+ - CPU status display with registers, flags, prefetch queue contents, microcode state and more
- - Step CPU by cycle or instruction
+   - Stepping by CPU cycle or by instruction boundaries (a bit glitchy still).
- - Single code breakpoint (CS:IP)
+   - Single code execution breakpoint (CS:IP)
- - Memory Viewer
+ - Memory viewer
- - VRAM Viewer
+ - VRAM viewer
  - Stack display
- - Instruction Disassembly
+ - Instruction disassembly display
- - CRTC register viewer
+ - Video card Status display

 ## Hardware Implementation Status

-Currently, LittleBlue has emulation of the following:
+Currently, XTCE-Blue has emulation of the following devices:

- - 8088 CPU
+ - Intel 8088 CPU
- - 8253 PIT
+ - Intel 8253 Programmable Interrupt Timer
- - 8259 PIC
+ - Intel 8259 Programmable Interrupt Controller
- - 8255 PPI
+ - Intel 8255 Programmable Peripheral Interface
- - 8237 DMA Controller
+ - Intel 8237 Programmable DMA Controller
+ - IBM Color Graphics Adapter
+ - IBM Floppy Disk Controller (NEC u765)
- - IBM CGA video card (in text mode)
+ - IBM Model F Keyboard

 What it is currently lacking:

- - Keyboard
- - Floppy Disk Controller
+ - Sound
+ - Serial Port(s)
+ - Parallel Ports(s)
+ - Game Port

+# Thanks to

+ - Ken Shirriff for his invaluable analysis of the 8088
+ - Omar Cornut for the excellent Dear ImGui library
+ - Blargg for the Blip_Buffer waveform synthesis library